Random Locations of Periodic Stationary Processes: Notation and preliminaries

 \section{\textbf{Notation and preliminaries}}

 Throughout the paper, $\mathbf X=\{X(t),~t\in \mathbb R\}$ will denote a periodic stationary process.
 Without loss of generality, assume $\mathbf X$ has period $1$.
-Moreover, we assume that $\mathbf X$ is continuous unless specified otherwise.
+Moreover, for simplicity, we assume the sample function $X(t)$ is continuous unless specified otherwise.
 Indeed, all the arguments in the following parts also work for $\mathbf X$ with c\`{a}dl\`{a}g sample paths.

 As mentioned in the Introduction, an equivalent description of a periodic stationary stochastic process is a stationary process on a circle.
 That is, consider $\{X(t), ~t\in \mathbb R\}$ as a process defined on $S_1$, where $S_1$ is a circle with perimeter $1$.